pulumi/terraform-provider-aws/website/docs/r/amplify_app.html.markdown

 Provides an Amplify App resource, a fullstack serverless app hosted on the [AWS Amplify Console](https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html).

-~> **Note:** When you create/update an Amplify App from Terraform, you may end up with the error "BadRequestException: You should at least provide one valid token" because of authentication issues.
+~> **Note:** When you create/update an Amplify App from the provider, you may end up with the error "BadRequestException: You should at least provide one valid token" because of authentication issues.
 See the section "Repository with Tokens" below.

 ## Example Usage